 Bladder Pain (Interstitial Cystitis or Painful Bladder Syndrome)

-Pain may increase with stress, activity, sitting; may be intermittent or constant
+Pain may increase with stress, activity, sitting, and intercourse; may be intermittent or constant

 SIGNS AND SYMPTOMS OF PFD WITHOUT A PAIN ASSOCIATION INCLUDE: